mpv-player/mpv/DOCS/man/options.rst

     setting this or setting it to the empty string uses the environment as usual.
 If ``WAYLAND_SOCKET`` is set, it takes precedence over this option.

-    This is useful for applications embedding mpv that proxy its Wayland connection, since it redirects mpv without changing ``WAYLAND_DISPLAY`` for the whole process.
-Changes take effect the next time the VO is created.
+    This applies to the VO and to the Wayland clipboard backend.
+It is useful for applications embedding mpv that proxy its Wayland connection, since it redirects mpv without changing ``WAYLAND_DISPLAY`` for the whole process.
+    Changes reconnect the clipboard immediately and take effect for the VO the next time it is created.

 ``--wayland-edge-pixels-pointer=<value>``
     Defines the size of an edge border (default: 16) to initiate client side